OakTree100/casper_tut_dac/tut_dac.rst

 We'll be able to check this register's value from ipython.
 For now, we can press run, and watch our counter iterate over the addresses.
-In our scope, if we right click, we can find ``Signals & Ports``, and set the Number of Input Ports to 2.
+If we right click the scope block, then click ``Signals & Ports``, we can Number of Input Ports to 2.
 We can connect the either input to the bram or munge and see the data change.